roblevine/UnityLog4NetExtension/README.md

 http://davidkeaveny.blogspot.co.uk/2011/03/unity-and-log4net.html
 http://blog.baltrinic.com/software-development/dotnet/log4net-integration-with-unity-ioc-container

-The solutions discussed and presented in these articles (in particular the last one), inspired my to write this extension as an improvement over Kenneth Baltrinic's documented solution.
+The solutions discussed and presented in these articles (in particular the last one), inspired me to write this extension as an improvement over Kenneth Baltrinic's documented solution.
 Although his suggested solution works - it involves some stack walking to identify the `Type` of the logger to create.
 I felt that this should be available from within Unity itself without the need to resort to handling `StackTrace`/`StackFrame` classes.

 In order to acheive the desired end result, three extensions have been written.
 Two are directly related to this, and one to help with testing: